 £50,000

-Can council tax arrears be included in a DRO?
+Can council tax debt be included in a DRO?

 Yes.
 According to GOV.UK, council tax arrears are classed as a qualifying debt for a Debt Relief Order.
-That means they can be listed on the application and, if the DRO is approved, the council cannot pursue you for those arrears during the 12-month moratorium period.
+This means that if your DRO is approved, you no longer have to pay the council tax debt covered by the order, and the council cannot pursue you for it during the 12-month moratorium period.

-At the end of the 12 months, if your circumstances have not improved, the listed debts — including the council tax arrears — are written off.
+If the DRO is not revoked at the end of the 12 months, the qualifying debts listed in it — including council tax arrears — are written off.

 Wondering if a DRO is an option?

-We'll route you to an FCA-regulated debt advice firm who can review whether a Debt Relief Order or another route fits your situation — no obligation, no judgement.
+We'll route you to an regulated debt advice firm who can review whether a DRO or another solution fits your situation.
+No obligation, no charge to talk.

-What happens to council tax arrears during a DRO
+What happens to ongoing council tax during a DRO?

 Wondering if a DRO is an option?

-We'll route you to an FCA-regulated debt advice firm who can review whether a Debt Relief Order or another route fits your situation — no obligation, no judgement.
+We'll route you to an regulated debt advice firm who can review whether a DRO or another solution fits your situation.
+No obligation, no charge to talk.

 Free debt advice